traberph/getgit/README.md

 ### update
 Updates the tool sources and index database.

-Usage: `getgit update [tool]`
+Usage: `getgit update`

-Without arguments, updates all source files and rebuilds the tool index.
-With a tool name, updates that specific tool.
+Updates all source files and rebuilds the tool index.
+This command does not update individual tools - use 'getgit upgrade' for that purpose.

 Flags:
 - `--force, -f`: Skip user approval for changes
 - `--dry-run, -d`: Show changes without applying them
-- `--index-only, -i`: Only rebuild the tool index without fetching updates (can be used if sourcefiles are localy maintained and updated)
+- `--index-only, -i`: Only rebuild the tool index without fetching updates (can be used if source files are locally maintained and updated)

 ### info
 Displays information about available or installed tools.